 Ginger tea is ideal for sick parrots who need relief from nausea or stomach upset.

-Ginger Products Bad for Parrots
+Are Ginger Snacks Bad for Parrots?

-Ginger comes in various forms and can be used to make many delicious foods.
 You may like eating ginger-flavored cakes and cookies, but these items shouldn’t be fed to parrots.